Getsug/lotus-bank-system/README.md

 </p><br>

-Maze Bank system is a Linux terminal based program that is modelled after real bank systems in order to provide basic services such deposit, withdrawal and transfer of funds to clients.<br>
+Lotus Bank system is a Linux terminal based program that is modelled after real bank systems in order to provide basic services such deposit, withdrawal and transfer of funds to clients.<br>
 The system has two interfaces:

    - admin - accessed by authorized bank staff such as bank cashiers and other bank administrators